Football Song (song)

 "Football Song" is a song written, produced and performed by British recording artist Matt Fishel.
-The song was released as a single on 7 June 2010 and appears on Fishel's 2013 debut album Not Thinking Straight.
+The song was released as his debut single on 7 June 2010 and appears on his 2013 debut album Not Thinking Straight.

 Release, lyrics and artwork

-"Football Song" was first released on 7 June 2010 as Matt Fishel's debut single and the first single to be taken from his 2013 debut album Not Thinking Straight.
+"Football Song" was first released on 7 June 2010 as Fishel's debut single and the first single to be taken from his 2013 debut album Not Thinking Straight.
 The single was released worldwide on Fishel's own record label Young Lust Records as a two-track digital download.

 The lyrics of "Football Song" are sung from the perspective of a young gay schoolboy with a crush on the straight captain of the school's football team.
 The lyrics tell of a relationship between the two boys, but it is ambiguous whether or not the relationship is real or imagined in the narrator's mind.

 The artwork for the single is an illustration by Italian comic book illustrator Jacopo Camagni and portrays the song's relationship between the schoolboy and the footballer.